 It’s also important that you work with a great communicator since an interstate family law case can be confusing.
 Sometimes people have the mentality that if their attorney is great at their job, they don’t have to be good at interpersonal communication.
 This is your legal case, which means your attorney should be good at both communicating updates to you and listening to your feedback.

 It’s difficult to tell ahead of time, but it’s possible your case will last longer than average because of its complicated nature.
 Make sure the attorney you choose is enjoyable to work with; you may need their guidance for several months.
-Do you really want to spend hours on the phone or in meetings with someone who acts like they’d rather be anywhere else?
+Do you really want to spend hours on the phone or in meetings with someone who acts as they’d rather be anywhere else?
 You don’t have to be best friends with your interstate family law attorney, but you should be friendly with her, and she should be responsive to your questions and concerns.

 The Maxim Smith team has the knowledge and experience necessary to protect clients’ property and parenting rights related to interstate divorce and child custody.
 Contact Minnesota international and interstate family law attorneys Allison Maxim and Tara Smith at 651-294-2407 to schedule a 30-minute consultation.